Trump’s pardons revitalize a weakened American militia movement

 That is far cry from where the groups stood in the aftermath of January 6, with leadership jailed, activities limited and the organizations mainly at a standstill.

 “The Oath Keepers were decimated by the January 6 prosecutions.
-They’ve essentially been doing nothing,” Cooper said.
+They’ve essentially been doing nothing,” Beirich said.

 The Proud Boys had remained active locally, mostly by harassing pride events across the country, but the group “had no central leadership,” she added.